muhammadnaqeebasif/hadoop_scripts/README.md

 Your user should be the user which was setted up in credentials.txt.
 To install and configure sqoop run the following command:<br>
 	`bash sqoop/setup.sh`

+- **pig** this folder contains the files used for installing and configuring apache pig.
+Your user should be the user which was setted up in credentials.txt.
+To install and configure apache pig run the following command:<br>
+	`bash pig/setup.sh`